open-component-model/ocm-spec/doc/appendix/E/helmChart.md

-There is a dedicated downloader available, that always converts the helm chart blob into the appropriate filesystem representation required by Helm when downloading the artefact using the command line interface.
+There is a dedicated downloader available, that always converts the helm chart blob into the appropriate filesystem representation required by Helm when downloading the artifact using the command line interface.